Welcome to Chicago’s premier chess tournament for students in grades K-12

 WHERE

-McCormick Place – West Building 2301 S Dr Martin Luther King Jr Dr, Chicago, IL
+McCormick Place – 2301 S Dr Martin Luther King Jr Dr, Chicago, IL

 McCormick Place is the largest and most flexible use convention center in North America.
 Located on Chicago’s lakefront, just minutes from downtown and facing one of the most iconic skylines in the world, the McCormick Place campus provides world-class facilities for the tournament.